 Coordinates: 40° 0′ 16.87″ N, 44° 34′ 45″ E

 From about 480 to 893, Dvin was the seat of the Catholicos of the Armenian Church.
 The first cathedral was built on the site of a third-century pagan temple but was destroyed during the Arab invasion of 642.
-A new larger three-aisled and four-pillared cathedral was later erected and dedicated to Saint Gregory the Illuminator, Armenia’s first bishop in 314.
-The cathedral was richly decorated, ornate decorations, including coloured mosaic floors which adorned the interior and the exterior of the building.
+A new larger, three-aisled and four-pillared cathedral were later erected and dedicated to Saint Gregory the Illuminator, Armenia’s first bishop, in 314.
+The cathedral was richly decorated, with ornate decorations, including coloured mosaic floors, which adorned the building’s interior and exterior.

 The 400-hectare settlement area also included a fortified citadel hill with political administration separate from the religious area around the cathedral.
-The rulers had their palace inside the vast citadel which dominated the town.
-The rectangular-base building was a two-storey one, with richly decorated residence chambers on the first floor, and service premises, including a bath-house on the ground floor.
+The rulers had their palace inside the vast Citadel, which dominated the town.
+The rectangular-base building was two-storey, with richly decorated residence chambers on the first floor and service premises, including a bathhouse on the ground floor.

 The city survived the Arab conquest of Armenia in 640/642 but was destroyed in the earthquake of 893.
 The official residence of the Catholicos was then moved to Zvartnots in the neighbourhood of Echmiadzin.
-Dvin would ultimately be replaced, first by Partav in 789 and then Ani in 961 as Armenia’s first city.
-However, the city later recovered and remained a significant economic centre on the Silk Road until its destruction during the Mongol invasion of 1236 and its definitive abandonment.
+Dvin would ultimately be replaced by Partav in 789 and then Ani in 961 as Armenia’s first city.
+However, the city later recovered and remained an important economic centre on the Silk Road until its destruction during the Mongol invasion of 1236 and its definitive abandonment.